How to Protect Yourself from Fraud

 At Money Mentors, we encourage all of our clients to engage themselves in financial literacy based activities.
 Teaching yourself the basics of spending, saving, and budgeting are some of the most valuable life lessons you will ever need.
 Money Mentors offers free online courses, in person sessions, and webinars to help educate you on the best ways to protect yourself from fraudulent activity.
 Register for one today, and be up to date on the latest forms of danger when it comes to your personal finances.

 Money Mentors is the only Alberta-based, not-for-profit credit counselling agency.
-Through a number of services, they help families and individuals recover from financial crisis and move forward.
-From credit counselling and money coaching to retirement planning and community financial literacy, they are creating a healthier financial future for the entire province.
+Through a number of services, we help families and individuals recover from financial crisis and move forward.
+From credit counselling and money coaching to retirement planning and community financial literacy, we are creating a healthier financial future for the entire province.